-Patients who undergo a hospital's formal admission process to receive treatment and/or care.
+Patients who undergo a hospital’s formal admission process to receive treatment and/or care.
+This treatment and/or care is provided over a period and can occur in hospital and/or in the person’s home (for hospital-in-the-home patients).

 The length of stay for an overnight patient is calculated by subtracting the date the patient is admitted from the date of separation and deducting any days the patient was ‘on leave’.
 Average length of stay refers to the average number of patient days for admitted patient episodes.
 Patients admitted and separated on the same day are allocated a length of stay of 1 day.